Time for another iHerb Haul!

 I visited my Kinesiologist for a check-up last year and she recommended me to take a multi-vitamin supplement for hair and nails or to take b-vitamins and zinc separately.
 I took a mult-vitamin at first that she had handed me.
 However, for a month use, it was quite expensive.
 So when I finished it up, I decided to try taking the important nutrients separately.
 She, of course, didn’t recommend I take this particular brand, but I couldn’t see the point in buying the expensive ones she offered.
 The Now Foods B-50 had rave reviews and had very similar amounts in the content to the other one that she had in her office.

 There are 100 caps, so quite a lot for your money.
 B-vitamins are usually recommended for good hormonal health.
 However, taking these didn’t make me feel a lot of a difference.
 Then there was this incident with severe anxiety.
 I can’t be 100% sure it’s the B-vitamins, but I couldn’t find any other explanation for my sudden panic attacks and worry.
-I stopped taking them, and after 1-2 weeks I started feeling normal again.
+It was at this stage that I started to think should I buy marijuana concentrates online to help me overcome the wave of anxiety that feels utterly overwhelming every time I have a panic attack.
+Moreover, I started talking to my friend about the sudden anxiety I had been feeling and they explained to me how they dealt with their anxiety.
+They followed a set routine to avoid unexpected stress triggers, sometimes made the best marijuana brownies they could to help fight the anxiety, and even went to therapy to learn how to deal with their emotions.
+It was a challenging time for me but luckily, I stopped taking them and after 1-2 weeks I started feeling normal again.
 After a month I introduced them back in, but I never dared to take them every day.
 As well, I managed to track that the anxiety usually would happen before my period, so something was giving me PMS and these supplements were the only thing I had changed during that time.

 Anyhow, I got really put off by taking a B-complex, no matter how much people seem to hype it as a must.
 I could only find one article of a doctor who noticed anxiety rise in his patients from taking certain B-vitamins.
 But overall, b-vitamins are usually used for calming and as an anti-depressant.
 But just be aware.